In A Long-Forgotten Room…

 Brune Drago steps forward, pulls something from his pack.
 It’s a severed goblin head.
 “Don’t look so blue,” he rumbles, pretending to make the goblin head speak.
 He holds it higher up for inspection, moves the jaw again.
 “Miss me, friend-o?”
 He barks a deep laugh and tosses the severed head down at Jake’s feet, before turning and following after his departing allies.

 Jake glances at the head, then over at Elaine.
 “Pfft.
 That sounded nothing like a goblin.
 And that could be any old severed head,” he whispers.
 “It’s probably not even the same one.”
 Elaine scrunches her brow, uncertain how to respond.

 “Again, I thank you,” Harriet calls, blowing a kiss in the direction of Jake and the others.
 “And now, since I can’t have you following us and trying to take back our crown.”
 She glances over at the pale wizard beside her.
 “Calophanides,” she says.
 “If you’d be so kind as to cover our withdrawal.”

 As the others continue moving backwards, the wizard pauses.
 Muttering the language of magic and making grand gestures with his arms, he produces between the two groups a shimmering wall of energy, which rises from the floor up to the dark reaches of the shadowed ceiling above, and across from one wall to the other.
 A glowing, transparent barrier, yet one more solid than the stone on which they stand.

-Satisfied with his work, the wizard, Calophanides, makes a crude hand gesture, and then turns and follows after his companions.
+Satisfied with his work, the wizard, Calophanides, makes a crude hand gesture, and then turns and follows after the other Darkblades.
 The group hurries away towards the room’s exit, carrying with them their stolen prize: the Crown of the Sun King.

 “Well, that’s just great,” mutters Jake, throwing up his hands.
 He walks forward to inspect the shimmering energy barrier.
 “Mathos, is there any way through this?”